Data highlight

 Why we care:

-Places for people to gather like libraries, playgrounds, and community centers make it easier and safer for families to socialize and build strong, supportive relationships.
-Neighborhood amenities also help people recover from the stress of day-to-day challenges, an especially important resource for groups who are more likely to experience discrimination and its psychological toll (see Frequent Mental Distress, Depression and Anxiety, and Postpartum Depression).
+Places for people to gather make it easier and safer for families to socialize and build strong, supportive relationships, and also help people recover from the stress of day-to-day challenges.
+These benefits are even more pronounced in women and minority groups, who are more likely to experience health disparities and poor mental health. (see Frequent Mental Distress, Depression and Anxiety).

 The benefits of accessible and safe community spaces during pregnancy are well-documented.
-For pregnant women, respiratory and mental health problems increase the risk of preterm birth and low birth weight (see Low Birthweight).
-Prenatal exposure to air pollutants is also linked to stillbirth and congenital anomalies.
-Access to parks and other open land with natural vegetation and water features has been associated with increased birth weight and a lower likelihood of preterm birth (see Preterm Births).
+For pregnant women, respiratory and mental health problems exacerbated by one’s environment can increase the risk of preterm birth and low birth weight (see Preterm Birth and Low Birthweight).
+Prenatal exposure to air pollutants in particular has been linked to stillbirth and congenital anomalies.
+In contrast, access to parks (and other open land areas) has been associated with increased birth weight and a lower likelihood of preterm birth.
+This highlights how one’s physical environment not only impacts women at the individual level but their families as well.

-Conversely, poor-quality built environments – think vacant lots, deteriorating neighborhoods, close proximity to highways or power plants, and high traffic and noise pollution – are associated with respiratory diseases, learning and behavioral issues, stress, anxiety, and depression.
+Conversely, poor-quality built environments – think vacant lots, deteriorating neighborhoods, close proximity to highways or power plants, and high traffic and noise pollution – are associated with higher rates of respiratory disease, learning and behavioral issues, stress, anxiety, and depression.

 What we can do: